 The Solo 401(k) plan has surpassed the SEP IRA as the most popular retirement plan for the self-employed.
 A Solo 401(k) plan is an IRS-approved retirement plan, which is suited for business owners who do not have any employees, other than themselves and their spouses.
 A Solo 401(k) plan is basically a regular 401(k) plan covering only one employee.
 The most popular feature of the Solo 401(k) plan is the ability to make high annual contributions.

-Related: Solo 401(k) or SEP IRA for Real Estate Investments
+RelatedSolo 401(k) or SEP IRA for Real Estate Investments

-SEP IRA vs. Solo 401(k) for Realtors
+SEP IRA vs Solo 401(k) for Realtors

-The primary reason the Solo 401(k) plan has surpassed the SEP IRA as the most popular retirement plan for the self-employed realtor is the ability to supercharge your annual plan contributions.
-For example, assume a 52-year sole proprietor realtor earned $100,000 in commissions in 2022.
-If the sole proprietor had a SEP IRA, the max they would be able to contribute to the plan would be $20,000 (20% of $100,000).
-Whereas, if the sole proprietor realtor read this blog and set up a solo 401(k) plan versus a SEP IRA, the realtor would be able to contribute up to $40,500 ($20,500 as an employee deferral plus 20% of compensation).
+Example 1.
+Amy is a 45-year-old sole proprietor realtor who earned $100,000 in commissions in 2024.
+If Amy had set up a SEP IRA, the max she would be able to contribute to the plan would be $20,000 (20% of $100,000) for 2024.
+Whereas, if Amy read this blog and set up a solo 401(k) plan versus a SEP IRA, she could contribute up to $43,500 ($23,000 as an employee deferral plus 20% of compensation) for 2024.
+Hence, the solo 401(k) plan would allow Amy to more than double the annual contributions she could make to his retirement plan.

 Tax-Free & Penalty-Free Loan Option: With a Solo 401(k) Plan, one can borrow up to $50,000 or 50% of your account value whatever is less.
 The loan can be used for any purpose.
 A SEP IRA does not offer a loan feature.